FilipZmija/ChatApp/README.md

 # Sequelize-TypeScript-Init

-This is a code sample of initialization of Sequelize v.7 ORM used with TypeScript.
+This code sample shows how to create JWT authentication and authorization with Sequelize v.7.0 TypeScript and socket.io

 ## Overview

 This project consists of:

 1. Node.ts server
 2. Sequelize v.7 ORM
 3. SQLite db

-Goal of this project is to prepare init enviroment that any project can be started with.
-The code itself inits db file as well as example model.
-This also includes a helper function that imports all models exisitng in ./database/models directory.
-Model names need to specifically be named as the file *.model.ts where * is model name or they need to export default.
+4. Socket.io

+This project is extention of basic TS init project.
+With this project you are able to create user, login and authenticate with JWT token as well as user is authenticated for socket.io connection.
+So any time a socket connection is established a user is authenticated with JWT token and is granted access to the app.